 - TO BUILD UPON POSITIVE TRENDS IN THE TOURISM SECTOR AND REMAIN COMPETITIVE WITH NEIGHBORING REGIONS, WE STRONGLY URGE THE GOVERNOR AND GENERAL ASSEMBLY TO INCREASE FUNDING TO THE MARYLAND TOURISM DEVELOPMENT BOARD (MTDB) ACCORDING TO PROVISIONS LAID OUT IN THE TOURISM PROMOTION ACT OF 2008.

-MTC SUPPORTS AN EXPANSION OF MARYLAND’S CRAFT BREWING INDUSTRY TO DRIVE ADDITIONAL VISITORS TO THE STATE
+MTC SUPPORTS AN EXPANSION OF MARYLAND’S CRAFT BEVERAGE INDUSTRY TO DRIVE ADDITIONAL VISITORS TO THE STATE

 - TO SUPPORT THE CRAFT BEVERAGE INDUSTRY IN MARYLAND, WHICH REPRESENTS A NEW OPPORTUNITY TO ATTRACT VISITORS FROM AROUND THE COUNTRY AND AROUND THE WORLD, MTC SUPPORTS LEGISLATION THAT WOULD ALLOW THIS SECTOR OF THE TOURISM COMMUNITY TO EXPAND AND THRIVE.

-MTC supports the efforts of the “Reform on TAP” task force and encourages legislation intended to strengthen the craft beer/distillery industry in Maryland, encourage more breweries to operate here, and actively promote this industry to visitors.
+MTC encourages legislation intended to strengthen the craft beverage industry in Maryland, encourage more breweries to operate here, and actively promote this industry to visitors.

 MTC SUPPORTS THE STATE’S LOCAL DESTINATION MARKETING ORGANIZATIONS